Rahul1chandra/django-angular/README.md

 # django-angular

-    TO-DO list app using django and angular.
+    TO-DO list app using Django and angular 1.7.
-    Tech Stack to be used : Python, Django, & Bootstrap.
+    Tech Stack to be used : Python 3.6, Django 2.1, & Bootstrap.

       1. The todo model have following fields:
         Title